 It is during this step that epoxy resin is injected into the foundation crack.
 The time required to inject a crack varies with the width of the crack, the viscosity (thickness) of the epoxy used, and generally takes 15 - 45 minutes per crack.
 As a result of our extensive experience in performing epoxy crack injections, AquaGuard Injection & Waterproofing® uses epoxies with differing viscosities as dictated by the characteristics of the concrete crack being injected; this is required in order to prevent the epoxy from bleeding through the crack into the soil on the outside during the curing process, which takes several hours.
 The technician begins the epoxy crack injection through the lowest injection port until epoxy travels up the crack and becomes visible in the injection port immediately above it; then the lowest injection port is capped-off and epoxy is injected into the port immediately above it.
 This process is repeated until the injected epoxy is seen exiting the crack at the top of the foundation, or until the crack has been filled up to grade.

-Tip: On completion of an injection, if you wish to test the effectiveness of the epoxy crack repair using a garden hose, you must wait at least 24 hours after the epoxy crack repair has been completed so as to not interfere with the curing of the epoxy within the crack.
+Tip: On completion of an injection, if you wish to test the effectiveness of the repair using a garden hose, you must wait at least 24 hours after the injection has been completed so as to not interfere with the curing of the epoxy within the crack.